Splitting schemes for the semi-linear wave equation with dynamic boundary conditions: Introduction

 In this paper, we consider two different types of boundary conditions: {\em Kinetic boundary conditions} are derived in terms of energy balances and constitutive laws and lead to a wave equation in the bulk coupled to a wave equation on the surface.
 A physical interpretation for the one-dimensional case is given in~\cite{Gol06}.
 Results on the well-posedness of such models can be found, e.g., in~\cite{Vit13,GraL14}. {\em Acoustic boundary conditions} include a second variable for the (small) displacement of the boundary into the domain and were first introduced in~\cite{BeaR74}.
 Therein, locally reacting boundary conditions were considered, which allow the interpretation of (independent) springs acting in response to the excess pressure in the gas, see also~\cite{GalGG03,Mug06}.
 In general, such boundary conditions model the propagation of sound waves in a fluid at rest with the second variable modeling the oscillations of the surrounding wall.
 This can be used, e.g., to model vibrations of the membrane of a bass drum~\cite{Vit15}.
 For more details and an illustration of the different types of boundary conditions, we refer to~\cite{Hip17}.

 Although dynamic boundary conditions are well understood from a theoretical point of view, the literature on numerical methods is rather short.
 One of the first papers in this direction, considering stationary bulk--surface partial differential equations is~\cite{EllR13}.
 For corresponding parabolic problems, a detailed numerical analysis was introduced in~\cite{KovL17}, see also~\cite{VraS13a}.
 In both examples, an implicit Euler method is used for the temporal discretization.
-A first approach in the direction of a bulk--surface splitting was recently introduced in~\cite{AltKZ21}.
+First approaches in the direction of a bulk--surface splitting were recently introduced in~\cite{AltKZ21,AltZ22ppt_b}.
+For separation processes modeled by the Cahn--Hilliard equation, stable numerical schemes were analyzed in~\cite{Met21,KnoLLM21,BaoZ21}.
 For wave systems with dynamic boundary conditions, the spatial discretization was rigorously analyzed in~\cite{HipHS18,HocL20,HipK20}.
 Moreover, for the temporal discretization, an implicit--explicit variant of the Crank--Nicolson scheme was introduced and analyzed in~\cite{HocL21}.